GillianMiller131/MRI_Target_Preproc/README.md

 **Data Output**:
 - derivatives/li_parcellation/<session id>/IndiPar/<subject id>/native
+-

-## For data analysis - Run_Network_Connectivity_Summary_GNM.sh
+### For data analysis
+#### 1. Li Parcellation at the group level

+**Example Usage**:
+- `sbatch Li_Parcellation_Group.sh /home/cnglab/TMS_fMRI/bids_directory`

+**Script Notes**:
+Group Level: There are 2 options at the group level within HFR_ai_noGUI_GNM.m
+  1. create_group_patches: This identifies ROIs that at least 90% of subjects have based on all baseline fMRI scans (can change this % by changing MatchRate in HFR_al_noGUI_GNM.m); run this on DiscretePatches, one of the outputs of individual_parcellation.
+  2. apply_group_patches: This applies the previously identified 90% ROIs to task timeseries files from all sessions (can change this % by changing MatchRate in HFR_al_noGUI_GNM.m) to extract ROI-ROI and network-network connectivity matrices; run this on OrganizedData.

+**Data Preparation**:
+- This should be run after you have run all your subjects through the subject level li parcellation

+**Data Output**:
+- Output will be derivatives/li_parcellation/MatchRate0.9
+- Output for will be correlation matrices in ROI2ROIFC_Atlas and ROI2ROIFC_Indi; Net2Net the diagonal is within network connectivity

+## 2. Extract the functional connectivity values of interest from the z-transformed correlation matrices
 This script extracts the within and between network connectivity values for 2 selected networks for each fMRI scan (i.e. there are separate connectivity values for each task type) of the selected sessions

+**Example Usage:**
+- `sbatch Run_Network_Connectivity_Summary_GNM.sh /home/cnglab/TMS_fMRI/bids_directory`

 **Script Notes**:
-- Given network names should be from this list
+- Given network names should be from this list:
       - NetNames = {'Lateral_Visual', 'Primary_Visual', 'Dorsal_Motor', 'Ventral_Motor',...
         'Visual_Association', 'Dorsal_Attention', 'Cingulo_Opercular', 'Salience',...
         'Temporal_Lobe', 'Orbitofrontal', 'Precuneus_PCC_Posterior_DMN',...
         'FPCN_B', 'FPCN_A', 'Lateral_Temporal', 'Medial_Temporal', ...
         'DMN_Canonical', 'DMN_dorsal', 'Motor_hand'};
-- The network numbers are 2-19 in the li parcellation and 0-17 in the corr matrices, so mappings are based on order rather than specific network numbers
+- The network numbers in the corr_matrices start at 0, so you need to take the network number that is 1 less than the corresponding Yeo network number; the extract_selected_networkss_GNM.sh script called by Run_Network_Connectivity_Summary_GNM.sh handles this

 **Software Needs**:
 - extract_selected_networks_GNM.m in <BIDs dir>/code